coreinfrastructure/best-practices-badge/doc/security.md

 CAE notation is wonderfully simple:
 Claims (including subclaims) are ovals, arguments are rounded rectangles, and evidence (references) are rectangles.
+The GSN alternative was too complex (it uses many more symbols) and confusing to non-experts (e.g., it uses terms like "Strategy" for an argument).
 In addition, when we started the SACM graphical notation did not exist (it was not released until 2020).